22soulfan/WhirlyOS/README.md

 >
 > **RustGlade is hosted on another GitHub repository.**
 >
-> **Releases:** Both SoulFrame and MeiLite are the only desktop editions developed, but were not released yet.
+> **Releases:** Both SoulFrame, MeiLite, SeaWave, and AstraShell are the only desktop editions developed, but were not released yet.
+They are only released as build scripts for Ubuntu/Debian distros.

 > **Some packages may not show in WhirlyOS**, so I have to update the scripts to fix the problem.